 How to Stay Positive With Type 2 Diabetes

-"Plus, my nutritionist keeps telling me I don't have to give up my favorite foods completely.
-All I have to do is account for the calories and carbs.
+It’s about progress, not perfection.
+You don't have to give up your favorite foods completely.
+Just account for the calories and carbs.

-Of course, you want to stick to your food plan as often as possible.
-But it would be unrealistic to think you'll never overeat again.
-What you say to yourself after that happens can make all the difference about how enthusiastic you'll feel about getting back on track.
+Of course, you want to stick to your food plan as often as possible, but it's unrealistic to think you'll do that all the time.

-- Keep a journal to record your inner voice.
+- Keep a journal.
+Write down your thoughts.
 After about a week, read it to look for patterns.

-Make a point of saying something positive to yourself every time you look in the mirror.
-“Hey, what a great smile I have!”
+- Make a point of saying something positive to yourself every time you look in the mirror.
+“Nice smile!”
 “My hair looks really good today!”
 “This is a great color on me!”